Ranked & tested

 Verdict#

 For CPAs presenting on Zoom or Teams screen-share: Logitech Spotlight — the digital spotlight is the only feature that works on a screen-shared session.
 For live in-room seminars with bright lighting: Kensington Expert Wireless for the green laser visibility.
-For monthly client presentations: Logitech R500 at $40 works cleanly in any context.
-For occasional use: DinoFire Presenter at $20.
+For monthly client presentations: Logitech R500 works cleanly in any context.
+For occasional use: DinoFire Presenter.
 Avoid red-laser presenters for large or brightly lit rooms — the beam washes out and loses the audience's eye.

 Editor's Pick